-IAS 1:79(b) Disclose the nature and purpose of each reserve.
-1A3 1.7 7(D) Disclose the nature and purpose of each reserve.
+IAS 1.79(b) Disclose the nature and purpose of each reserve.

-IAS 16:77(f) Disclose any restrictions on the distribution of the revaluation surplus.
+IAS 16.77(f) Disclose any restrictions on the distribution of the revaluation surplus.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)